pal1000/mesa-dist-win/buildscript/readme.md

 - Python 64-bit: .\Python\x64;
 - Flex and bison: .\flexbison;
 - LLVM source code: .\llvm;
-- Mesa source code: .\mesa.
+- Mesa source code: .\mesa;
+- S3 texture compression library .\dxtn
+- Mingw-w64 i686 and x86_64, Visual Studio: default installation folder

 This way the script would be able to set PATH variable correctly and you'll no longer need to set anything from this point forward.